 Liquidity Ratio Analysis – Steps to DIY Personal Financial Planning Process

-For example, current liquidity ratio will give you an understanding of your ability to meet short-term obligations, if current liabilities all come due immediately.
-For this to be helpful, you obviously have to have appropriate emergency fund.
+For example, the current liquidity ratio will give you an understanding of your ability to meet short-term obligations, if current liabilities all come due immediately.
+For this to be helpful, you obviously have to have an appropriate emergency fund.
 Current liabilities are those liabilities that will be paid within the next year, and you can find the number in your Balance sheet.
-Cash, is the same number you used for emergency fund ratio.
+Cash is the same number you used for the emergency fund ratio.
 The result must be between 1 to 2.

 7- Set up a budget.

 Learning about budgeting is super necessary for anyone at any stage of their lives and with any financial situation.
 If you are ok now, you’d want to make sure you continue to be ok and get even better, right?

 That is why you need to explore your current financial behavior and habits.
 Believe it or not, we make 6-10 money decisions every day.
 These decisions are guided by habits both conscious and unconscious, both good and bad.
 We all have money habits we’d like to change.
 But we have to be aware of what those bad habits are if we’re going to change them.